atif-c/IOC-Intel/README.md

     -   Hashes
     -   URLs

-You can include multiple URLs per IOC type.
+You can include multiple URLs per IOC type

 Example intel URL for IP: